Is phimosis dangerous?

 - Risk of penile injury

-The benefits of circumcision outweigh the risks any day.
+The benefits of circumcision outweigh the risks when performed precisely.
 If performed by an experienced doctor, the patient is highly unlikely to suffer from any risk or complication.